IndraGunawan/symfony-docs/scheduler.rst

     The schedule name must be unique and by default, it is ``default``.
 The transport name follows the syntax: ``scheduler_nameofyourschedule`` (e.g. ``scheduler_default``).

-.. versionadded:: 7.4

-    Throwing an exception for duplicate schedule names instead of replacing the existing schedule was introduced with Symfony 7.4.

 .. tip::

     `Memoizing`_ your schedule is a good practice to prevent unnecessary reconstruction